-- 1) Have an understanding of and be able to practice basic occupational health and safety within the work environment; - 2) Have an understanding of and should be able to demonstrate their ability to use basic hand tools and measurement devices, i.e. a measuring tape, stopwatch etc.; - 3) Plan and execute basic studies that would incorporate principles learnt during the five semesters of academic study.
-This would include but is not limited to the following areas within the industrial engineering discipline; - a) Process and/or product design; - b) Jig and tool design; - c) Work measurement and ergonomic studies; - d) Materials handling, facilities and workplace design; - e) The system, procedure and policy development and design; - f) Cost analysis and quality control/assurance; - 4) Work-directed theoretical learning: in which theoretical forms of knowledge are introduced and sequences in ways that meet both academic criteria and are applicable and relevant to the career-specific components. - 5) Problem-based learning: where students work in small self-directed groups to define, carry out and reflect on a task which is usually a real-life problem. - 6) Project-based learning: that brings together intellectual enquiry, real-world problems and student engagement in meaningful work. - 7) Workplace-based learning, where students are placed in professional practice or simulated environments within a training programme. - 8) Simulated learning.
+- 1) Understand and be able to practice basic occupational health and safety within the work environment. - 2) Understand and should be able to demonstrate their ability to use basic hand tools and measurement devices, i.e., a measuring tape, stopwatch etc. - 3) Plan and execute basic studies that would incorporate principles learnt during the five semesters of academic study.
+This would include but is not limited to the following areas within the Operations Management discipline. - a) Process and/or product design. - b) Jig and tool design. - c) Work measurement and ergonomic studies. - d) Materials handling, facilities, and workplace design. - e) The system, procedure and policy development and design. - f) Cost analysis and quality control/assurance. - g) Planning and scheduling - h) Productivity analysis - i) Resource optimization and lean - 4) Work-directed theoretical learning: in which theoretical forms of knowledge are introduced and sequences in ways that meet both academic criteria and are applicable and relevant to the career-specific components. - 5) Problem-based learning: where students work in small self-directed groups to define, carry out and reflect on a task which is usually a real-life problem. - 6) Project-based learning: that brings together intellectual enquiry, real-world problems and student engagement in meaningful work. - 7) Workplace-based learning, where students are placed in professional practice or simulated environments within a training programme. - 8) Simulated learning.
 Demonstrate an ability to be able to carry out an oral/written presentation to management at various levels.

-Note: Appendix B is the form used for the evaluation of exposure to Industrial Engineering areas, techniques and tools during the WIL period.
+Note: Appendix B is the form used for the evaluation of exposure to Operations management areas, techniques, and tools during the WIL period.